theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 - `Discussion`: A pull request that needs to be discussed
 - `Work in Progress`: A pull request that is still working in progress
 - `Skip Release`: A pull request that should be excluded from release note
-- `v6.x`: A pull request that bug fixes and some improvements, related to old NexT version 6

 <a name="commit-messages-rules"></a>